wiresock/proxifyre/README.md

-# ProxiFyre: Advanced SOCKS5 Routing Solution
+# ProxiFyre: SOCKS5 Proxifier for Windows

 This project is an advanced version of the Windows Packet Filter [socksify](https://github.com/wiresock/ndisapi/tree/master/examples/cpp/socksify) demo.
 It enhances the base version with added support for UDP and multiple proxy instances.
 Additionally, it now reads its configuration from an `app-config.json` file.